and-kal/second-brain/content/tech/Haskell.md

 The online repository for Haskell libraries are called _Hackage_ (for _cabal_) and _Stackage_ (for _stack_).

 The main installer for Haskell is _GHCUp_.

+Haskell funtions, types and typeclasses can be grouped into modules and a Haskell function can be thought of as a collection of modules. `Prelude` is the standard Haskell module that is always imported by default.

 ## Sources